qgis/QGIS-Documentation/source/user_manual/working_with_vector/vector_properties.rst

 The example in figure_symbology_7_ shows the rule-based rendering dialog for the rivers layer of the |qg| sample dataset.

-To create a rule activate a row by clicking on it and press the **[Edit]** button.
+To create a rule, activate an existing row by clicking on it or click on '+' and click on the new rule.
+Then press the [Edit] button.
 In the Rule properties dialog you can define a label for the rule.
 Press the |browsebutton| button to open the Expression string builder.
-In the **Function List**, click on :guilabel:`>-Fields and Values` to view all attributes of the attribute table to be searched.
-To add an attribute to the Field calculator **Expression** field, double click its name in the :guilabel:`>-Fields and Values` list.
+In the **Function List**, click on :guilabel:`>-Fields and Values`to view all attributes of the attribute table to be searched.
+To add an attribute to the
+Field calculator **Expression** field, double click its name in the :guilabel:`>-Fields and Values` list.
 Generally you can use the various fields, values and functions to construct the calculation expression or you can just type it into the box (see :ref:`vector_field_calculator`).